Condition

 tea, or 1-2 drops of essential oil in a little warm water

-The classic European cold and flu remedy is made by making a strong infusion with 1 part each of peppermint herb, yarrow tops, and elder flowers and drinking 1-2 cups hot.
-Take a hot bath during the time the tea is consumed, wrap up in a sheet, and cover yourself with a sleeping bag–then sweat.
+The classic European cold and flu remedy is prepared by making a strong infusion with 1 part each of peppermint herb, yarrow tops, and elder flowers and drinking 1-2 cups hot.
+Take a hot bath during the time the tea is consumed and then wrap up in a sheet, covering yourself with a sleeping bag and then sweat.
 This sweating therapy is good for breaking a fever (diaphoretic), releasing heat and toxins from the body.
 Make sure to replace lost liquids with plenty of herb tea or water.
-Peppermint oil in enteric-coated (disolves in the small intestine) capsules are used today for easing chronic digestive pains and cramping due to gas or irritable bowel syndrome which have some research supporting their effectiveness.
-However, a number of contraindications and side-effects have been noted in some people, including a burning sensation in the lower digestive tract.
-Contraindications include:

 The information given here is designed to help you make informed choices about your health.
 The information is drawn from numerous sources—both traditional medicine practice, from the clinical experience of many herbalists currently practicing, and supported by decades of scientific research from the author.
 The research most consulted includes human clinical trials that help to determine the most effective and safe herbs for various needs, the best doses, and types of preparations.